-If the personal data processed is transferred outside of the European Union, the employer must state this on the declaration or request for authorisation.
+If the personal data processed is transferred outside the European Union, the employer must state this on the declaration or request for authorisation.

 The country of destination of the data must be recognised by way of a decision of the European Commission as offering a sufficient level of protection.
-This is the case, for example of Argentina, Canada, Israel, Uruguay and Switzerland.
+This is the case, for example for Argentina, Canada, Israel, Uruguay and Switzerland.

-If the country to which the data is transferred does not offer such a level of protection, the employer must mention in its declaration either: (1) the standard contract clauses adopted by the European Commission and signed by the entity importing and exporting data; or (2) the binding corporate rules (BCR) that constitute an intra-group code of conduct for transfers of personal data.
+If the country to which the data is transferred does not offer such a level of protection, the employer must mention in its declaration either (1) the standard contract clauses adopted by the European Commission and signed by the entity importing and exporting data; or (2) the binding corporate rules (BCR) that constitute an intra-group code of conduct for transfers of personal data.

-Employees whose data is transferred must be informed of the transfer and have a right of access and rectification as well as the right to object to the transfer of the data pertaining to them.
+Employees whose data is transferred must be informed of the transfer and have a right of access and rectification, as well as the right to object to the transfer of the data pertaining to them.
 Their consent is, however, not required.
 All onward transfers must guarantee the same level of protection as the original transfer.

 iii Sensitive data

-It is possible to derogate on an exceptional basis from this prohibition where the processing concerns data that the employee in question has him or herself made public, where such processing is necessary to safeguard human life or for the recording, exercise or defence of a right before the courts.
+It is possible to derogate on an exceptional basis from this prohibition where the processing concerns data that the employee in question has himself or herself made public, where such processing is necessary to safeguard human life or for the recording, exercise or defence of a right before the courts.

 iv Background checks